d-strobel/terraform-provider-windows/docs/resources/local_user.md

 ### Read-Only

-- `id` (String) The ID of the retrieved local security group.
+- `id` (String) The ID of the retrieved local user.
 This is the same as the SID.
 - `last_logon` (String) The last logon time of the local user.
 - `password_changeable_date` (String) The password changeable date of the local user.
 - `password_expires` (String) The time when the password of the local user expires.